uidaholib/digital-collections-docs/content/collection-creation/05-about-page.md

 Add the archived Perma.cc link to your citations like this:

-Becky Kramer, “Pre-Dam Photos May Be Glimpse of Future,” The Spokesman-Review, March 30, 2009, https://www.spokesman.com/stories/2009/mar/30/pre-dam-photos-may-be-glimpse-of-future/.
-(Archived: https://perma.cc/LN7F-Q2CW)
+`Becky Kramer, "Pre-Dam Photos May Be Glimpse of Future," The Spokesman-Review, March 30, 2009, https://www.spokesman.com/stories/2009/mar/30/pre-dam-photos-may-be-glimpse-of-future/.
+(Archived: https://perma.cc/LN7F-Q2CW)`

 ---